 Acceleration and Power

 The 2013 Jeep Compass comes with a 2.0-liter four-cylinder engine that generates 158 horsepower.
-A five-speed manual transmission and front-wheel drive come standard, while a continuously variable transmission (CVT) and a choice of two four-wheel drive systems are optional.
-A 172-horsepower, 2.4-liter four-cylinder engine is optional on lower trims, and comes standard on all 4WD and Limited models.
-The EPA reports that the 2013 Compass gets up to 23/30 mpg city/highway, which is comparable to SUVs like the GMC Terrain and Subaru XV Crosstrek.
+A five-speed manual transmission and front-wheel drive come standard, while a continuously variable transmission (CVT) and four-wheel drive are optional.
+A 172-horsepower, 2.4-liter four-cylinder engine is optional on lower trims and standard on all 4WD and Limited models.
+The EPA reports that the 2013 Compass gets up to 23/30 mpg city/highway, which is comparable to the fuel economy of SUVs like the GMC Terrain and Subaru XV Crosstrek.